'Bored Ape' NFT startup names Activision operating chief as CEO

-Dec 19 (Reuters) - "Call of Duty" maker Activision Blizzard's ATVI.O chief operating officer Daniel Alegre will join "Bored Ape" NFT maker Yuga Labs as its chief executive, the metaverse startup said on Monday.
+Dec 19 (Reuters) - "Call of Duty" maker Activision Blizzard Inc's ATVI.O chief operating officer Daniel Alegre will join "Bored Ape" NFT maker Yuga Labs as its chief executive, the metaverse startup said on Monday.

-The announcement comes days after the Biden administration sued to block tech giant Microsoft's MSFT.O $69 billion takeover of Activision.

 Alegre, who has served as operating chief at the videogame publisher since April 2020, will succeed Nicole Muniz as Yuga's CEO in the first half of 2023.
-Muniz will stay on as a partner and strategic advisor to the company.
+Muniz will stay on as a partner and strategic advisor to Yuga.

+Yuga's announcement comes days after the Biden administration sued to block tech giant Microsoft's MSFT.O $69 billion takeover of Activision.

+Alegre notified Activision last week he plans to leave for another opportunity after his current term, which ends Mar.
+31 next year, the "Diablo" maker said in a filing on Friday.

 "Since exploding onto the scene with Bored Ape Yacht Club in 2021, Yuga Labs has quickly made a name for itself through a powerful combination of storytelling and community-building,” Alegre said.